OpenSC/pam_p11/README.md

 chmod 0644 ~/.ssh/authorized_keys
 ```

-This example uses the "ssh-keygen" command from openssh to read the default user public key (id 45) from the smart card in reader 0.
+This example uses the `ssh-keygen` command from openssh to read the default user public key (id 45) from the smart card in reader 0.
 Note that this tool prints the public keys in two formats: ssh v1 and ssh v2 format.
 It is recommended to edit the file and delete one of those two lines.
 Also you might want to add a comment / identifier at the end of the line.

 It is very important that only the user of the file can write to it.
 You can have any number of public keys in that file.